JamesIves/hlds-docker/README.md

 services:
   hlds:
     build: docker
     image: jives/hlds:cstrike # Adjust the image here with the desired game.
+There is no need to change anything else.
     volumes:
       - "./config:/config"
     ports: